secureCodeBox/documentation/docs/how-tos/autodiscovery.md

 No resources found in default namespace.
 ```
 ## Config
 The scanType and scan parameters can be changed by providing `containerAutodiscovery.scanConfig.scanType` and `containerAutodiscovery.scanConfig.parameters` (replace `containerAutodiscovery` with `serviceAutodiscovery` to change scanType and scan parameters for the service autodiscovery).
 The scan parameters support go templating extended with [_sprig_](https://github.com/Masterminds/sprig).
 An example for go templating would be the default parameters for the container autodiscovery: `{{ .ImageID }}`. _ImageID_ is the imageID of the scanned container, example: `docker.io/bkimminich/juice-shop@sha256:350cf9a6ea37138b987a3968d046e61bcd3bb18d2ec95290cfc6901bd6013826`

 All config options are automatically updated in the [readme](https://github.com/secureCodeBox/secureCodeBox/blob/main/auto-discovery/kubernetes/README.md) in the Github repository.

-## Conclusion
-This article explained the functionality of the SCB autodiscovery and gave a step by step example which gave a brief overview on how to use the autodiscovery.